Eve Online: An Overview

 The World of Eve Online

-Unlike most MMO's in Eve online theft, espionage, scamming and general asshattery is allowed, even encouraged up to a point and although griefing is frowned upon there is not much that is generally considered griefing.
-I will go over the main aspects of the game on this page and hopefully you will be intrigued enough to try it out.
+Unlike most MMO's in Eve online theft, espionage, scamming and general asshattery is allowed, even encouraged up to a point and although the act of griefing is frowned upon there is not much that is generally considered griefing.
+I will go over the main aspects of the game on this page and hopefully, you will be intrigued enough to try it out.

 Your character is effectively an immortal.
-He is a pod pilot with technology to replace his memory in a clone at pre designed station.
+He is a pod pilot with technology to replace his memory in a clone at a pre-designed station.
 If the pod that houses his body is destroyed the consciousness of the pod pilot is teleported into the new clone.

 As you start the game you can choose to go solo or try to get into a corporation.
 Corporations are like guilds and clans in other games.
 A group of like-minded pilots that work together to further the corporations goals and their own.
 Corporations can then band together to form alliances.
 Some of the stronger alliances control hundreds of solar systems with members in the thousands.
 A struggle between alliances can lead to battles were thousands of ships fight each other for control of a single solar system.